BD2KGenomics/protect/MANUAL.md

 < prefix >1.extn and < prefix >2.extn where extn is one of the 4 available extensions mentioned above.

     patients:    -> This is the group name.
 Do not modify this
-        PRTCT-01:   -> A string describing a unique Identifier for the patient
+        PRTCT-01:   -> A string describing a unique identifier for the patient *FIXME: In input_parameters.yaml, this is PATIENT_ID1.
+It's not clear if this value IS the patient ID (this violates the 'all elements before a `:` should not be modified' rule), or if it should be PATIENT_ID1: my_actual_patient_id*
             tumor_dna_fastq_1: /path/to/Tum_1.fq
             normal_dna_fastq_1: /path/to/Norm_1.fq.gz
             tumor_rna_fastq_1: S3://databucket/datafolder/Rna_1.fq.gz